 Surprise and Delight campaigns work as you might expect - they allow you to surprise and delight customers, unexpectedly rewarding them with incentives of your choosing.
-The reward that is offered can be anything that you choose: a free product or service, 25% off, or \$5 off purchase of \$25.
-You can use the rewards to introduce customers to new products and service items, try out a new store, or come by at a different time of day - it's flexible marketing designed to drive targeted results.
+The reward that is offered can be anything that you choose: a free burger, a side of fries, or a free milkshake.
+You can use the rewards to introduce customers to new menu items, try out a new store, or come by at lunch instead of breakfast - it's flexible marketing designed to drive targeted results.